7 medieval kings of England you should know about

 Yet only two years later, the all-conquering king met an unpleasant end.
 In 1422, he died suddenly after contracting dysentery at the siege of Meaux.

 A major player in the Wars of the Roses, Edward IV (r1461–1470 and 1471–83) is best known for leading Yorkist efforts to claim England’s throne and for his unconventional choice of bride.

 Edward came from the Yorkist branch of the Plantagenet dynasty – his claim to the throne derived from the fact that his parents were descendants of Edward III.
 Although England had been ruled by the opposing Plantagenet faction, the Lancastrians, since 1399, Lancastrian king Henry VI’s grip over England was weakening.
-With the support of the Earl of Warwick, known as ‘The Kingmaker’, Edward made a bid for the throne.
+With the support of the Richard Neville, Earl of Warwick, known as ‘The Kingmaker’, Edward made a bid for the throne.
 After a series of victories including the 1461 battle of Towton, he succeeded in overthrowing Henry VI and was crowned king.